platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-2/overview.md

 -   **High Availability:** 99.99% SLA (service-level agreement)
 -   **Dedicated hosts:** Each DG2 cluster is provisioned with 3 dedicated hosts as the typical configuration
--   **Headless e-commerce:** Seamless headless e-commerce with multi-app support
+-   **Headless architecture:** Seamless headless architecture with multi-app support
--   **Self-service:** Customers may edit their application and service YAML files and push changes.
--   **Compliance:** On DG2, services run on the base operating system (OS).
+-   **Isolation:** On DG2, services run as processes on the base operating system (OS).
 -   **Storage:** Storage allocation between mounts, DB and services is done through Platform.sh once a ticket is raised.
 Storage management is not self-service.
--   **Hosting:** The host root file system is **read-only**.
--   **Staging:** All DG3 environments come with HA staging as default.
-This allows the data sync between Dedicated and Grid to be simpler, consistent and seamless.

 ## Dedicated Generation 2 vs Grid